pwall567/kjson-spring3-test/README.md

 ## Background

 The [Spring Framework](https://spring.io/projects/spring-framework) provides a number of classes to assist with testing;
-the `kjson-spring-test` library adds functionality to simplify the use of these tests in conjunction with the [`kjson`](https://github.com/pwall567/kjson) library.
+the `kjson-spring3-test` library adds functionality to simplify the use of these tests in conjunction with the [`kjson`](https://github.com/pwall567/kjson) library.

 This library is a copy of the [`kjson-spring-test`](https://github.com/pwall567/kjson-spring-test) library, converted to